Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Simulation Details and Expectations

 Students who are scheduled to utilize any simulation related equipment and/or facilities, should conduct themselves with the utmost professionalism, as if they are in a hospital or clinical setting.
 Students wishing to utilize simulation facilities must contact the Director of Simulation for permission and to reserve a date/time.
-For more information about the simulation at KHSC-KansasCOM, students should refer to the Simulation Handbook and/or Director of Simulation.
+For more information about the simulation at KHSU-KansasCOM, students should refer to the Simulation Handbook and/or Director of Simulation.

 Study Space Policies and Procedures